MichelangeloCN/twitterClone/app/src/icons.md

-To install cd app and run npm install remixicon --save
+To install cd app and run npm install

 Outlined icons as a standard - lightGrey
 When hover change colour to blueAccent + round bckg colour blueIconHover